I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

-\autoref{fig:acc-retrained} and \autoref{tab:retrained} present the attribution performance for the different techniques in the adaptive scenario.
-A notable drop in performance is not observable any more.
-Except for the obfuscator Tigress, the accuracy of all candidate techniques remains over 50\%, so that every second author can be identified in the dataset.
-Tigress reduces the accuracy to 24\% and 12\% for the two attribution methods, respectively.
-However, the performance is notably better than random guessing and now exposes the identity of several developers in the dataset.
+\autoref{fig:retrained_acc} presents the attribution performance for the different techniques in the adaptive scenario on both datasets.
+A notable drop in performance is not observable anymore.
+The accuracy of all techniques remains over 50\% for the GCJ dataset and 30\% for the GH dataset, except for Tigress.
+The obfuscator reduces the accuracy to at most 25\% on the GCJ dataset and 8\% on the GH dataset.
+Still, the remaining accuracy is significantly better than random guessing, which would correspond to 3\% for the GCJ dataset and 1\% for the GH dataset.
+Consequently, the attribution methods are capable of identifying some developers despite strong obfuscation.
+While the real-world code in the GH dataset increases the efficacy of Tigress, there is room for improving the protection of the 8\% remaining developers.

-The impact of the adaptive attribution is particularly strong for normalization and imitations.
-While for the static scenario both techniques provide some protection, we now observe an attribution between 52\% and 68\%, corresponding to almost no defense.
+Moreover, the impact of the adaptive attribution is particularly strong for normalization and imitations of code.
+While for the static scenario both techniques provide some protection, we now observe no defense and in some cases even an improved performance.
 The weakness of the techniques is that they aim to modify specific aspects of the source code, but do not conduct broader transformations.
-These minor modifications are compensated by the adversarial training, so that remaining clues can still be uncovered.
+These minor modifications are compensated by the adversarial training, so that the learning model can even better generalize the remaining coding style.

-\subsubsection{Anonymization performance}
+\subsubsection{Anonymization Performance}

-The weak protection in the adaptive attribution is also reflected in the uncertainty scores listed in \autoref{tab:retrained}.
+The weak protection in the adaptive attribution is also reflected in the uncertainty scores shown in \autoref{fig:retrained_uscore} for both datasets.
 Compared to the static scenario, there is no clear tendency for the values to increase.
 In several cases, the scores even decrease, suggesting that the authors are now better identified than before anonymization.
-Based on our heuristic, which requires an uncertainty score of 0.96 for 30 authors, none of the techniques provides adequate protection.
-The obfuscator Tigress is again the best approach, but only achieves an uncertainty score of 0.87 and 0.91 for the two attribution methods, respectively.
-As a result, our simple variants of adversarial training are already sufficient to lift the protection provided by all candidate techniques.
+Based on our heuristic, none of the approaches provides adequate protection except for \emph{one} configuration.
+The obfuscator Tigress achieves practical uncertainty for the method of \caliskan on the GH dataset, as its uncertainty value is above 0.99.
+For \abuhamad's method, however, only a value of 0.97 is achieved.
+Consequently, our simple variants of adversarial training are already sufficient to largely remove the protection of the candidate methods.